- Who We Are

-Bachelor's Degree in Urban Planning, Political Science, or Government AND three (3) years of experience in neighborhood planning, volunteer/project management; OR an equivalent combination of education, training, and experience may be considered.
+Education and Experience: Bachelor's Degree in Urban Planning, Public Administration, Communications, Public Policy, or related field AND three (3) years of experience in neighborhood planning, volunteer/project management; OR an equivalent combination of education, training, and experience may be considered.
 Master's Degree is preferred.

 - Customer service, relationship building, and engaging community and neighborhood members; community outreach